katriryt/Tiralabra-2022-MarkovMusic/documentation/user_guide.md

 ![](./pictures/ug_start.png)

 Application accepts only English alphabets Aa-Zz as inputs.
 If the user types in e.g. Scandinavian characters, the application gives an error message and will not handle the word with the non-English characters.
-If punction marks, such as question mark, exclamation point, point, or comma are typed in, the application assumes that these indicate an ending for a particular word, and will handle the rest of the word as (misspelled) English word.
+If punctuation marks, such as a question mark, an exclamation point, a point, or a comma are typed in, the application assumes that these indicate an ending for a particular word, and will handle the rest of the word as (misspelled) English word.

 ### Checking the spelling